 - Choose the Effective Date of the Adjustment

-- In case the adjustment makes difference to a single employee-related liability -> Choose the employee from going to the employee field
+- In case the adjustment makes a difference to a single employee-related liability -> Choose the employee from going to the employee field

 - And in case of adjustment makes no difference to an employee other than the company paid liability -> Choose the company option